-With neighbouring land owners, this will develop the motivation needed to implement nature recovery strategies. ??
+Gif there is collaborative working with neighbouring land owners, this will develop the motivation needed to implement nature recovery strategies. ??
+(Farmer)

 b) Farming composition

 There are 2,167 farm holdings in Leicestershire, Leicester and Rutland (2021) covering a total of 190,000 hectares of farmed land, making the average farm size some 88 hectares (exactly matching the national average).
 The number of farm holdings has decreased by around 25% since 1995, reflecting the general trend towards consolidation in UK farming.